 I always sift confectioners sugar because it's notoriously clumpy.

-Stir the confections sugar and cocoa powder together.
+Stir the sifted sugar and cocoa together.

 Time to add the egg whites.
 Because eggs whites aren't a consistent size, I like to weigh them.
-Actually, I like to use a digit scale to weigh most ingredients when I bake - it's the most reliable way to get consistent results, but we can talk about that another time.
+Actually, I like to use a digital scale to weigh most ingredients when I bake - it's the most reliable way to get consistent results, but we can talk about that another time.

 In goes the espresso powder.

-Followed by the vanilla extract.
+Followed by the vanilla extract - use the good stuff!

 Place the mixing bowl on the stand mixer fitted with a paddle attachment or, even better, a BeaterBlade.
 I love using a BeaterBlade because it has silicone ribs that scrape the sides of the bowl for you.
 No more stopping to scrape down the sides manually.
 Love, love, love my BeaterBlade (they're available in different sizes so be sure to get the one that fits your mixer).

 See how all the cookie blobs are the same size and they're spaced evenly on the sheet pan?
-That enables all the cookies to bake in the same amount of time and they'll all be the same size.
+That enables them all to bake in the same amount of time and they'll all be the same size.
 If you don't have a #50 scoop, you can portion the dough using a level tablespoon.

 Oh my, they're sooooo good.
 I wish you could smell them.
 I'm dying!!